snipesharp/snipesharp/README.md

 ### Sniping
 - Features
   - Giftcard (prename) sniping
-  - Reliable bearer refreshing for 24/7 sniping support (Only works when using Microsoft accounts)
+  - Seamless bearer reauthentication for 24/7 sniping support (Only works when using Microsoft accounts)
   - Snipe custom name
   - Snipe from a custom name list
     - Automatically clean name list of names which were already sniped, can be disabled from [config.json](#configuration-file-locations)